comoc/UnityAbletonLinkKit/README.md

 - Create a new Unity project.
 - Copy the `Plugins` folder into the `Assets` folder of the Unity project.
-- Download a `LinkLit.zip` file from its [Release page](https://github.com/Ableton/LinkKit/releases).
-- Extract the `LinkLit.zip` into the `Assets/Plugins/iOS` folder.
-- Remove the `Assets/Plugins/iOS/LinkKit/examples` folder.
 - Write some script to use this plugin.

   For example,